Facilities Management

 Central Utility Plant Replacement Project

 Fresno State, in partnership with the Bulldog Infrastructure Group (BIG), a consortium of companies, developed and implemented the largest Public-Private Partnership Utility Infrastructure Project in the CSU network.
-BIG has modernized and will maintain Fresno State’s central utility infrastructure system and enacted several other energy conservation measures (ECMs) to maximize project savings.
+BIG has modernized Fresno State's central utility infrastructure system and enacted several other energy conservation measures (ECMs) to maximize project savings.
+Construction was completed in 2024, and BIG currently works with Fresno State to maintain and oversee the function of the infrastructure.

 BIG Partners